Jesus Teaches Nicodemus

 The Story:

-Other Pharisees did not like Jesus, but Nicodemus was very interested in the things Jesus was teaching.
+Other Pharisees did not like Jesus, but Nicodemus was very interested in what Jesus taught.
 Nicodemus was an important religious leader, so perhaps he did not want the other Pharisees to know he wanted to ask Jesus questions.
 Maybe that is why he chose to visit Jesus after it was dark outside.
-At night not many people would see Nicodemus and Jesus together.
+At night, not many people would see Nicodemus and Jesus together.

 When Nicodemus met with Jesus, he wanted to talk about the miracles Jesus had done.
 He said, “No one could perform miracles like this on his own.
 God must be with you.”

-But Jesus did not talk about the miracles he had done.
-He knew that Pharisees wanted to be in God’s kingdom so he said something very surprising to Nicodemus.
-“Nicodemus,” he said, “unless you are born again, you cannot enter God’s kingdom.
+But Jesus did not talk about the miracles He had done.
+He knew that Pharisees wanted to be in God’s Kingdom, so He said something very surprising to Nicodemus.
+“Nicodemus,” Jesus said, “unless you are born again, you cannot enter God’s Kingdom.”

 Born again?
 Nicodemus was a teacher and very intelligent, but he did not understand.
 Nicodemus was so confused.
 How can a grown man go back into his mother’s womb and then be born again?
 What did Jesus mean by this?